fasttime/JScrewIt/Features.md

 ### `NODECONSTRUCTOR`
 Existence of the global object Node having the string representation "\[object NodeConstructor\]".

-_Available in Safari.
+_Available in Safari before 10.0+.
 This feature is not available inside web workers._
 <a name="NO_IE_SRC"></a>
 ### `NO_IE_SRC`
 A string representation of native functions typical for most engines with the notable exception of Internet Explorer.